kenneth-fossen/project-version-cmp-action/README.md

-# Create a JavaScript Action
+# C# Project Version Comparer Action

 [![GitHub Super-Linter](https://github.com/kenneth-fossen/project-version-cmp-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/kenneth-fossen/project-version-cmp-action/actions/workflows/ci.yml/badge.svg)

-# Hello world javascript action

 This action prints compares all the versions of your C# Project files that you submit as a list of arguments to the action.
 If they are not equal, the action